magnars/optimus/README.md

 - `cache-live-assets`: Assets can be costly to fetch, especially if you're looking up lots of different regexen on the class path.
-  Considering that this has to be done for every request, it can take its toll on the load times in development mode.
+  Considering that this has to be done for every request in development mode, it can take its toll on the load times.

   Tune this parameter to change for how many milliseconds the live assets should be frozen. `false` disables the caching.